ManishaDere/my-react-app/README.md

 in constructor we use super(props) to use/access Parent components variables

 useEffect should not have async callback function because async function returns Promise but our callback should not return Promise.
 It only returns cleanup function.

+# Lazy loading, custom hooks, Dynamic loading, code splitting, chunks, on demand loading

+- create custom hooks which code we want to reuse and also if we create smaller smaller components then its reusable, maintainable, modular, more testable
+- In large scale applications when bundle.js file gets increasing at that time which part of application we wants to some time after then we can load that componnet/ feature lazy by using lazy ans Suspense